RespectAbility

-RespectAbility is an American nonpartisan nonprofit organization dedicated to empowerment and self-advocacy for individuals with disabilities.
+RespectAbility is an American nonpartisan nonprofit organization for individuals with disabilities.
 Its official mission is to fight stigmas and advance opportunities for people with disabilities.
 RespectAbility was founded by one-time political consultant Jennifer Laszlo Mizrahi and philanthropists Donn Weinberg (its founding chairperson, from The Harry and Jeanette Weinberg Foundation) and Shelly Cohen in 2013.
 Its current President and CEO is Ariel Simms, and its chairperson is Ollie Cantos.

 Education and employment for persons with disabilities

 RespectAbility is working to expand education and employment opportunities for people with disabilities.
 RespectAbility has worked with governors across the country to help advance and realign state programs to help people with disabilities obtain competitive, integrated employment opportunities.
 RespectAbility has provided testimony on disability employment in all 50 states and at the federal level.

 Disabled persons in media and movies

 RespectAbility is working to change the narrative in Hollywood to ensure accurate and positive media portrayals of people with disabilities.
 RespectAbility is working with several partners within the entertainment industry on the full inclusion of people with disabilities, both in front and behind the camera.

 Born This Way, which won an Emmy for best Outstanding Unstructured Reality Program in 2017, stars seven diverse young adults with Down syndrome as they deal with issues around employment, independent living, education and romance.
 The show was created by former RespectAbility board member Jonathan Murray.
 It was launched at an event on Capitol Hill hosted by RespectAbility along with Congressman Brad Sherman and Congresswoman Cathy McMorris Rodgers.
 Murray was recognized for this and other inclusion work by Variety.